cmu-mars/cmu-robotics/documents/p2-cp1.md

 (including the shape of discharge/charge function and mission parameters) of the mission as well as the perturbation during the mission.

-#### The metrics for evaluating the difficulty of test cases:
+#### Metrics for evaluating the difficulty of test cases:
 1. Sum of the degree of the exponents of `t` for all terms in the power model

-2. The number of obstacle placement + number of battery set.
+2. The number of obstacle placement as well as number of battery set.

+3. The number of tasks (determined by the number of way points) and the distance that the robot need to traverse to accomplish the tasks.

 Any two test cases would be different if the difficulty levels of them are different.
+However, if two test cases are similar with respect to the difficulty of the test, we consider them identical.

 The ultimate goal of CP1 is to demonstrate that the adaptation (analysis + planning) with an accurate model that we learn is better than the case with